Ireland extends main COVID-19 supports for firms, tapers others | Business

 Ireland extended the main financial supports for firms hit hard by the COVID-19 pandemic on Tuesday and announced the first phasing out of other emergency measures, with coronavirus-related jobless payments to be tapered from September.
 The government has propped up the economy with supports worth 38 billion euros ($46.46 billion), or nearly 20% of national income, having had one the strictest lockdown regimes in Europe for the last 15 months.
 Ireland is emerging from its third and longest shutdown.

 Ministers agreed to extend commercial rates waivers until the end of September, continue to give grants to firms with significantly reduced turnover beyond that point and keep wage subsidies and tax debt warehousing going until the end of 2021.
-"Our aim is not simply to return to the situation as it was early last year, and let's be clear there is enormous damage to be undone.
-Our core objective is to restore and then go beyond pre-pandemic employment levels," Prime Minister Micheal Martin told a news conference.
+The wage subsidy scheme, the costliest part of the package, will also likely be present in a different form in early 2022, Finance Minister Paschal Donohoe said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)